 The Collective Movement to Address Climate Change

-We are seeing unprecedented coordination and leadership amongst stakeholders in committing to climate change action.
-CEOs of global companies are calling upon world leaders to collaborate with the private sector and take bolder actions to fight climate change.
+We see unprecedented coordination and leadership amongst stakeholders in committing to climate change action.
+CEOs of global companies call upon world leaders to collaborate with the private sector and take bolder actions to fight climate change.
 The European Union has incorporated ambitious initiatives to cut greenhouse gas emissions and invest in cutting-edge research and technologies to preserve the environment as part of the European Green Deal.
 In the US, the SEC Chair Gary Gensler recently announced that the Commission will be developing a rule on mandatory climate disclosure by the end of 2021 to meet the demands of investors who are calling for consistent, comparable and decision-useful disclosures on climate change.
 The sense of urgency to solve this problem is clear and immediate.
-According to Bloomberg research, ESG assets under management could comprise more than a third of global assets under management by the year 2025, signaling the importance of ESG considerations in the allocation of resources.
-Organizations like Random Acts of Green are empowering and inspiring individuals to take action to address climate change.
+According to Bloomberg research, ESG assets under management could comprise more than a third of global assets under management by the year 2025, signaling the importance of ESG considerations in allocating resources.
+Organizations like Random Acts of Green empower and inspire individuals to take action to address climate change.

 Addressing climate change is a collective responsibility.

 How does idaciti Play a Role in Achieving Climate Change Targets?

 At idaciti, we are firm believers that collaboration is the key to addressing climate change.
 One country, regulator, company, individual or investor alone cannot solve this problem.
 We know this because we have seen this first hand and have lived through the movement to digitize and structure financial information since its inception.
 This effort took vision, passion, commitment and, most importantly, an agreement that all stakeholders worldwide needed to work jointly together for the common good.
 We all came to the problem with the realization that we each had something important to offer - from accounting knowledge, data modeling, and taxonomy expertise to technology and software development.